wordswords/dotfiles/README.md

 # Git Fugitive Mergetool

+1. Whenever you have a merge conflict, use `git mergetool` to open this.
-1. Buffers are setup so [local branch | resulting mergefile | merge in branch]
+2. Buffers are setup so [local branch | resulting mergefile | merge in branch]
-2. Use `[c` and `]c` to navigate through the conflicts
+3. Use `[c` and `]c` to navigate through the conflicts
-3. Go to local branch OR merge in branch, select the conflict, and use `dp` to choose that version.
+4. Go to local branch OR merge in branch, select the conflict, and use `dp` to choose that version.
-4. When done, use `:Gwrite!`
+5. When done, use `:Gwrite!`

 More info:
 http://vimcasts.org/episodes/fugitive-vim-resolving-merge-conflicts-with-vimdiff/